Welcome

 Inner-healing web site is a resource center for the support and promotion of

-personal growth and healing.
 My desire is to support people in their own

 healing through the compassionate and courageous work of their hearts.